 The immigration officer adjudicating your case may have established their own way of doing things, especially if they are experienced.
 Newer officers can be more rigid in their approach and appear to be following a script.
 Whether you’re interviewed by an experienced officer, a new one or someone in between, there will be similarities in their methodology.

 Some officers will start by confirming the details submitted in the Form I-485, such as biographical information, assessing for inadmissibility and security concerns.
 Others will start by asking how you (the couple) met.
 This isn’t something you should have to rehearse.
 However, during consultations with clients I have experienced couples who have differing recollections of how they met or where they went on their first date.
 You don’t have to be deliberately trying to deceive the government to make them think you’re deceiving them.
 If you don’t have your facts straight, it can give the impression that you are being less than truthful.
 So, make sure you both know the facts of your case.
 Both of you should be able to describe how you met; who asked out whom; when you met; where you went on your first date; who paid on the first date; where you went on your second and even third dates.
 The first few dates in any relationship are so important that they aren’t quickly forgotten – most people will remember details about them.
 Both of you should be able to talk about your wedding, and whether or not you went on a honeymoon.
-You should know your marriage date – Guys, get it together.
-“I don’t remember” isn’t an acceptable answer, and neither is mixing up dates.
-It's not cute in this venue.
+You should know your marriage date - “I don’t remember” isn’t an acceptable answer here, and neither is mixing up dates.
+Couples often laugh about these things in private conversations when one partner doesn't remember anniversaries, birthdays, etc., but trust me on this, it's not cute in this venue.
 Not knowing your spouse's birthday may get you a laugh with friends, but it's not funny when you're being interviewed by the U.S. Government.
 You should know details about each other, and be able to comfortably talk about those details, such as where each of you work and how much money each of you brings home every month.
 The officer may ask where you live, and who pays the bills.
 If the officer has reason to believe either of you are not being honest, things will become far more uncomfortable and adversarial.
 You may find yourselves undergoing a fraud interview in which the officer asks one of you to step out of the office while they ask the other one questions about your relationship.
 After, they will have you come back in for questioning and ask the other spouse to step outside.
 If the answers match up, good.
 If they don’t, you’re both in for an unpleasant drive home.

 Whatever you do, tell the truth, and take a lawyer with you.
 Don’t just hire a lawyer to go with you to the interview.
 Hire an experienced immigration attorney from the start of your case.
 I've heard some people say that honest people don’t need lawyers.
 They’re wrong.
 Honest people get into trouble all the time.
 You hire a competent immigration attorney to keep you out of trouble, and help protect your rights.
 However, if your lawyer is doing a lot of talking at your interview, things may not be going too well.
 If I've done my job before we even get to the interview, I don't need to say a whole lot at the interview.
 I will be listening carefully to questions asked and answered, and interrupting only if I need to.